Comorian nationality law: Passport sales scheme (2008–2018)

 Under a law (Loi relative à la citoyenneté économique en Union des Comores) enacted in 2008, persons who made a significant investment into the development of the country could obtain nationality and a Comorian passport.
 The program was initially designed in conjunction with the United Arab Emirates to exchange nationality for stateless Bidoons for investment in Comoros.
 The scheme required investment of $45,000 US for the primary applicant; $20,000 US for a spouse or adult child; $10,000 US for minor children; $300 US for each passport; and $7,500 US for processing fees.
-In 2014, Kuwait announced it was in negotiations with tojoin the program, but the plan was scrapped in 2016 after being criticized by Kuwaiti lawmakers.
+In 2014, Kuwait announced it was in negotiations with to join the program, but the plan was scrapped in 2016 after being criticized by Kuwaiti lawmakers.
 A parliamentary investigation was conducted between June and December 2017 finding that the initial legislation lacked proper signatures and stamps and was not logged in the statues of the nation; some nationality documents were granted to persons who did not meet the program parameters; and there were financial discrepancies in the number of persons granted nationality and the amount of earnings the government received.
 The government officially suspended the program in January 2018.

 In August 2018, Comoros authorities charged former president Ahmed Abdullah Sambi and Syrian-French businessman Bashar Kiwan with corruption, embezzlement of public funds and forgery related to the sales of Comoros passports.
 In November 2022, Ahmed Abdallah Sambi, Mohamed Ali Soilihi, Bashar Kiwan, Majd Suleiman, and other directors of Comoro Gulf Holdings were tried for high treason, embezzlement and money laundering of Comorian public funds allegedly diverted from the economic citizenship program.
 Sambi was found guilty and sentenced to life in imprisonment, former Vice President Mohamed Ali Soilihi was sentenced to 20 years, and Bashar Kiwan was sentenced to 10 years in prison.